seedubjay/seedubjay.github.io/_posts/2021-03-06-jpeg-visualisation.md

 {% include canvas.html id="canvas10a" %}
 </figure>

-Instead of storing each of these pixels individually, we can represent the whole chunk by layering together just a few of the above patterns.
+Instead of storing each of these pixels individually, we can represent the whole chunk by layering together just a few of the above patterns, tinted by varying amounts.

 <figure>
 <div class="figure-group figure-group-2">